calebsmth54/calebsmth54.github/index.md

 Sincerely,
 Caleb Smith.

 _Caleb Smith is a gameplay programmer currently working at Waden Kane Game Studios on an Unreal Engine 4, sidescrolling action game, **Lead N Brimstone**.
-When not working, he likes to play a sickening amount of Dota 2, learn new cooking recipes, play tabletop games and take long walks through the city._
+When not working, he likes to play a sickening amount of Dota 2, learn new cooking recipes, and play tabletop games._